ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 > A *container* is a process isolated from its host operating system and other processes
 > using Linux namespaces and cgroups.

-It's important to stress the flexibility of isolation via namespaces and cgroups.
-In particular, not all aspects of the host operating system must be isolated from the container.
-For example, a containerized process may run in its own PID/user/mount namespace but have no network namespace, thus running directly in host's network.
-It's also possible for multiple containers to share one type of namespace while having completely separate namespaces of another type.
-This is used in practice in Kubernetes:
+It is important to stress the flexibility of isolation provided by namespaces and cgroups.
+In particular, it is possible to run a process with partial isolation, e.g. using only a separate network namespace, while letting all other aspects of the system to be non-isolated.
+This is used in practice by Kubernetes to run pods with special "privileges".
+These pods can be used for direct configuration or monitoring of the nodes they run on.

-* containers in a pod have their own PID/mount namespaces but share the same network namespace
+Namespaces are also designed to be shared by multiple processes.
+This is also a standard thing in Kubernetes, e.g. all containers in a pod share the same network namespace.
-* given sufficient permissions, a Kubernetes pod may be configured to run directly in host network (i.e. no network namespace)

 ### Installing container runtime binaries